peterfairfield/anaxis/l/kess_island.md

 > In good faith, Deverre will invite Bols to come with him.
 Bols shouldn't probably deserve it at this point, but DeVerre is easy to work with.

 > DeVerre will vouch that his people are honest, but not the 6 marines that guard the Lighthouse.

+The Glassworks
+They enter a world of light and stars.
+They drift, but find they are walking on solid, sandy, ground.
+They are next to a wagon, and DDD gets in.